 At year-end, your Schedule C starts with total income.
 That number should match the sum of all paid invoices for the year.
 If it doesn't — if a client paid in January for a December invoice, or a 1099 shows a different amount than what you invoiced — you need records to reconcile the gap.
 Sequential invoice numbers + income log = clean Schedule C, every time.

-ExpenseBot's invoice tool handles numbering automatically and ties income entries to your expense records — so you're building the Schedule C paper trail as you go, not reconstructing it in April.
+ExpenseBot's invoice tool carries the invoice number you assign through to the generated document, and ties income entries back to your expense records — so you're building the Schedule C paper trail as you go, not reconstructing it in April.